-Our aim at Commonsense is to keep all our packaging out of the landfill.
+Our ultimate aim at Commonsense is to keep all our packaging out of the landfill and to ensure it is part of a circular economy by being reused, home composted or genuinely recycled.
 This includes packaging of products that we sell to customers and packaging that we generate in the course of running our business.

 Packaging is a difficult issue for any ethical retailer, and at Commonsense we’re committed to using best practice – that means working out what is best practice in a constantly changing environment!
-However, it’s such a hot topic we want to share where we're up to and update you as we improve.
+However, it’s such a hot topic we want to share where we're up to and update you as we find ways to innovate.